-Start Date: January - Metal Fabrication begins; September -Welding entry requirements start (if required)
+Start Date: January - Metal Fabrication begins; September - Welding entry requirements start (if required)

-Contact(s): Campbell River - Bill McPherson, 250-923-9734;
+Contact(s): Campbell River - Bill McPherson, 250-923-9734 questions@nic.bc.ca

-The Metal Fabrication Foundation program offers preapprenticeship training in Metal Fabrication but is also for welders who wish to broaden their skills for employment in this Red Seal trade.
-Metal Fabricators build, assemble, and repair products made of steel and/or other metals for use in a wide variety of manufacturing and construction industries.
+The Metal Fabrication Foundation program offers preapprenticeship training in metal fabrication but is also for welders who wish to broaden their skills for employment in this Red Seal trade.
+Metal fabricators build, assemble, and repair products made of steel and/or other metals for use in a wide variety of manufacturing and construction industries.
 They must be familiar with the properties of metals and know how to operate specialized metalworking machines.
-Students will learn the principles, knowledge and skills involved in Metal Fabrication.
+Students will learn the principles, knowledge and skills involved in metal fabrication.

 - More opportunities.
-A certificate in Metal Fabrication allows you to increase your skills and your employability. - Great facilities, great people.
+A certificate in metal fabrication allows you to increase your skills and your employability. - Great facilities, great people.
 NIC's Welding programs have one of the most modern, well-equipped shops in BC.
 Instructors are qualified professionals with years of industry experience.
 Graduates have a very high success rate and are working as welders, across Canada, and around the world. - Industry Recognized Training.
-NIC is an Industry Training Authority (ITA) approved training provider for this entry-level program in the Interprovincial (Red Seal) trade of Metal Fabricator.
+NIC is an Industry Training Authority (ITA) approved training provider for this entry-level program in the Interprovincial (Red Seal) trade of metal fabricator.

-The Metal Fabrication Foundation program offers preapprenticeship training in Metal Fabrication but is also for welders who wish to broaden their skills for employment in this Red Seal trade, Metal Fabricators build, assemble, and repair products made of steel and/or other metals for use in a wide variety of manufacturing and construction industries.
+The Metal Fabrication Foundation program offers preapprenticeship training in metal fabrication but is also for welders who wish to broaden their skills for employment in this Red Seal trade.
+Metal fabricators build, assemble, and repair products made of steel and/or other metals for use in a wide variety of manufacturing and construction industries.
 They must be familiar with the properties of metals and know how to operate specialized metalworking machines.
-Students will learn the principles, knowledge and skills involved in Metal Fabrication.
+Students will learn the principles, knowledge and skills involved in metal fabrication.